Vin Diesel: Legal issues

 In December 2023, former assistant Asta Jonasson sued Diesel for sexual battery and retaliation.
 The lawsuit alleges that, in 2010 during the filming of Fast Five in Atlanta, he brought her to his suite at the St. Regis Hotel and forced her onto his bed.
 Jonasson accuses him of "forcibly grabbing [her] and groping her breasts, and kissing her chest... and trying to pull down her underwear".
 She further accused him of pressing her against the wall and forcing her to touch his erect penis, and then he began to masturbate.
 She was fired a few days later which she believes was retaliatory with the suit reading, "It was clear to her that she was being fired because she was no longer useful—Vin Diesel had used her to fulfill his sexual desires and she had resisted his sexual assaults".
 The lawsuit also names Diesel's sister and production company as defendants for allegedly creating a hostile work environment and wrongfully terminating her, among other complaints.

 On June 3, 2025, the four claims against Diesel filed under California’s Fair Employment and Housing Act (FEHA) were dismissed due to the plaintiff missing an administrative deadline.
-The remaining claims were set to move forward to a jury trial in August.
+The remaining claims were set to move forward to a jury trial in August, but were delayed and later dropped in November.